 The session demonstrates

-- Introduces MBSE pitfalls and explains how to avoid them
+- Common pitfalls to avoid

 The presentation takes about fifty minutes and the question-answer section – about ten.
 The audience are able to submit questions in a written form throughout the webinar.